How to clean Metal Coffee filter

 Are all Filters Dishwasher safe?

 It’s essential to check the manufacturer’s instructions or packaging to determine whether a coffee filter is dishwasher safe.
-If unsure, it’s best to err on caution and hand wash the filter using hot water and mild detergent to preserve its integrity and performance.
-Regular cleaning, whether by hand or dishwasher, is crucial to maintain the quality of the filter and ensure a delicious cup of coffee with each use.
+If unsure, it’s best to err on caution and hand-wash the filter using hot water and mild detergent to preserve its integrity and performance.

-How to clean Metal Coffee filter: FAQS
+FAQS || How to clean Metal Coffee filter

 How do you get Coffee stains out of a Metal filter?